Updated March 18, 2023

 - Matlab is more expensive.
 The license is very costly, and users need to buy each and every module and need to pay for the same.

-- Matlab is not known to create application deployment for installation like task done by others which include the setting of files another executable which copies during installation.
+- Matlab is not known to create application deployment for installation like the task done by others which includes the setting of files another executable that copies during installation.

 This was a guide to an introduction to Matlab.
 Here we discussed some basic Matlab concepts, main components, characteristics, applications, along with advantages, disadvantages.
 You may also look at the following articles –